-Abstract should be stand alone, means that no citation in abstract.
+Abstract should be stand alone, means that no citation to references, tables, and figures in abstract.
 Consider it the advertisement of your article.
 Abstract should tell the prospective reader what you did and highlight the key findings.
 Avoid using technical jargon and uncommon abbreviations.
 You must be accurate, brief, clear and specific.
 Use words which reflect the precise meaning, Abstract should be precise and honest.
 Please follow word limitations (100-300 words).